Adversarial Sticker: A Stealthy Attack Method in the Physical World: Introduction

+Considering the above two points, this paper aims to solve the following problem: \emph{under the black-box setting with {some} limited information, how to utilize the existing material in our life to easily construct {a} stealthy adversarial patch which is robust to the complex physical changes.}

-In this paper, we focus on \emph{physically feasible} attacks under the \emph{black-box setting}, and propose a novel form called Meaningful Adversarial Stickers to attack FR systems.
-Instead of generating adversarial perturbations, we use the real meaningful stickers existing in our life and manipulate the stickers' pasting positions and rotation angles on the face to perform the physical attacks.
-Compared with the performance due to perturbations, the attack performance caused by stickers' positions and rotation angles is easier to maintain when attacks are transferred from digital domain to the physical world (see Section \ref{sec:imp_phy}), and the loss functions mentioned before are not necessary.
-Furthermore, sticking colorful stickers on the face can be seen in some events in our life (shown in Figure \ref{fig:life}), so this form of attack looks natural and is not easy to arouse people's suspicion.
-In addition, considering the real scenario where only limited information can be obtained, we design a query-based method to efficiently search the available parameters.
-Thus the black-box attacks in the physical world are achieved.
+In this paper, we propose to construct a novel form of adversarial patches called {the} Meaningful Adversarial Sticker via {a} query-based black-box attack.
+Instead of generating {an} adversarial perturbation pattern like the traditional adversarial patch, we use the real meaningful stickers existing in our life and manipulate the stickers' pasting positions and rotation angles on the objects to perform the physical attacks.
+Compared with the performance due to perturbations, the attack performance caused by stickers' positions and rotation angles is easier to maintain when attacks are transferred from {the} digital domain to the physical world (see Section \ref{sec:imp_phy}), and the loss functions mentioned before (EOT, TV and NPS losses, {etc.}) are not necessary.
+Furthermore, sticking colorful stickers on objects can be usually seen in our life (shown in Figure \ref{fig:life}), so this form of attacks looks natural and stealthy, and is not easy to arouse the human's suspicion.
+In addition, considering the real scenario where only {the} limited information can be obtained, we design a query-based method to efficiently search for the available parameters.
+Thus the physical black-box attacks are achieved.